 My second attempt was going better (after all, I’d learned some things from the first failure), until I noticed that the gaps between the threads weren’t closing up evenly (so don’t look too closely).
 I was more than happy with the outcome however, and it was taking too much time away from my little girls.
 I decided it was done.
 On to the thread color preserver and epoxy.
 The coatings were applied without a hitch, and now I have a rod to call my own, assembled with my own hands (with expert tutelage from PHWFF chapter leadership).
 Now all I have to do is go fishing.

 The purpose of the Rod Building program and Competition is to expand the therapeutic experience for PHWFF disabled veteran participants by giving them the experience of building their own fly rods to further their physical and mental rehabilitation through the sport of fly fishing.
 The rod building program also has a fun competition component which gives participants the chance to win prizes for their rod building abilities.
-Thanks to a generous grant from the Bob Woodruff Foundation we’re bringing this great activity to even more programs and participants in 2018.
+Thanks to a generous grant from the Bob Woodruff Foundation and additional funding from the Disabled Veterans National Foundation we’re bringing this great activity to even more programs and participants in 2018.
 The 2018 Rod Building Program and Competition begin on January 8, 2018 and close on April 13, 2018.